Eric and Lynn

 My daughter, an aspiring nurse, and "every dog" lover, a vibrant and chatty twenty-four years old was hit by a drunk driver last year on her way from work to home.
 After a week in the ICU in the very same hospital she was working, we had to let her go.
 Everything changed after that.

-Our family felt apart.
+I lost my employment, and Eric and I separated.
+Our family fell apart.
 My husband and I...he reminded me of her, and I reminded him of her.
 We just couldn't be together without tremendous grief and guilt sitting between us like two elephants.
 My younger daughter dealt with it by shutting down and partying with the wrong friends.
 I think she just wanted to feel something else, rather than grief.
-I lost my employment, and Eric and I separated.

 One day a friend of mine told me about Mel.
 Her mother has hired her before, and she was signing the woman's praise.
 I did not want yet another person to come and tell me how sorry they are for my loss.
 I did not want to hear another family therapist asking me to come back next week.
 I did not want any more pity.
 But Deborah insisted that Mel is nothing like anyone I know, so I agreed to meet with her.

 I will spare you the gruesome details of our work together, mainly because I'm embarrassed by my behavior.
 I threw everything at her.
-My pain, my grief, my loss, the burning need for justice, my hate for God for taking my child, for all the happy people walking around.
-I would see a mother in the store scolding her child, and I would burst in rage for her stupidity.
+My pain, my grief, my loss, the burning need for justice, my hate for God for taking my child, my envy of all the happy people walking around.
+I would see a mother in the store scolding her child, and I would burst into a rage for her stupidity.
 Doesn't she know how precious this child is?!

 Not once did Mel try to comfort or confront me, or cuddle me for that matter.
 How did she keep her head cool is beyond me.
 But when I was with Mel, I started running out of rage.
 She made me realize how ridiculous I looked.
 My pain was no excuse for my behavior.
 Then my hatred turned numb.
 The grief was replaced by the best memories of my daughter which I shared with Eric, with Mel in the middle.
 We were learning to live as a family again and we were no longer afraid to mention Katie.
 She was home with us, with her silly jokes and medical trivia.
 The more time we spent with Katie, the less we could feel Mel in the room with us.